-In most cases, harassment justifies breaking a lease.
+In most cases, harassment justifies terminating a lease.
 No obligation to pay rent due would follow.

 #4: Moving to a Residential Facility for Seniors

-Under New York law, tenants who are 62 years of age or older who can’t live independently anymore have the right to terminate their lease early.
+Under New York law, tenants who are 62 years of age or older who can’t live independently anymore have the right to break the lease.
 This is provided they are moving into a nursing home or similar type of senior citizen housing.

-New York has health and safety codes that set the minimum standards for rental properties.
-Should the property not meet these standards, your tenants must notify you immediately so you can make the appropriate changes.
-Your tenant can be “constructively evicted” if you do not make repairs within a given time period.
+New York has health and safety codes that set the minimum standards for rentals.
+Should the real estate property not meet these standards, your renters must notify you immediately so you can make the appropriate changes.
+Your tenant could be “constructively evicted” if you do not make repairs within a given time period.